 What are some examples of teas we carry that are roasted during the production process?

 In this section, we’ll walk through and highlight some of our best roasted teas!

 Our Chinese Cliff Teas are roasted in a traditional method that has been done for hundreds of years.
 Slow roasted over charcoal in bamboo roasters and this gives these teas their beautifully deep, round, and sweet roasted notes with that hint of charcoal and smoke.
 But our Cliff Teas are so expertly roasted, that we find barely any hints of smoke…the flavors are melded into the tea…forming a beautiful complex array in your cup.
-These are: Da Hong Pao, Shui Xian, Rou Gui, and the black tea Zhen Shan Xiao Zhong
+Da Hong Pao, Shui Xian, & Rou Gui.

-Lapsang Souchong is smoked/roasted over a fire of pine wood, giving it that intense and aromatic smoke flavor.
+Lapsang Souchong is unique in that not only is it roasted, but it’s also smoked over a fire of pine wood, giving it that characteristic smokiness!